 an audio recording.
 Keep in mind a lot of investigations (most all of them) take place in the dark.
 Sequins, excessive jewelry, or anything else that can catch and reflect light may give false evidence.
 One investigator put duct tape on the back of her phone because the reflection off of the case made what appeared to be orbs if it caught any stray light.

-Along with appropriate dress I should mention the idea of a ghost investigation is to capture evidence.
+Along with the appropriate dress, I should mention the idea of a ghost investigation is to capture evidence.
 That evidence is visual, audible, and olfactory.
-Yes ghosts can leave odors.
+Yes, ghosts can leave odors.
 If you are wearing a bottle of cologne or perfume not only are you likely to miss olfactory evidence, but you are going to ruin the chances of anyone else in your group from capturing olfactory evidence.
 You will likely also be remembered as that one person in the group with the flowery stench cloud about their person.
 Ghost investigations are one place to leave perfume/cologne home.
-Even in small amounts it’s a bad idea.
+Even in small amounts, it’s a bad idea.

 The lights are off, we’re looking for scary ghosts, the public host investigator is doing an EVP session, and we have something important to say to our friend.
 Our natural inclination is to whisper.
 We’ve been taught that our whole lives.
 It’s rude to interrupt so we do what we must to communicate without being rude.